Panel with Jeri Dunn and Rachel Gogel

 Jeri Dunn is the Former CIO of Nestle, Bacardi, and Tyson Foods.
 Rachel Gogel is the Creative Director of T Brand Studio.

-Business Today: How difficult was it to find your first job?
+BT: How difficult was it to find your first job?
 What led you to your first respective jobs?

 Jeri Dunn: My first job was at a manufacturing facility.
 I found an internship through my university, then was offered full employment at the company.
 I found it difficult to find a job in computer technology, especially as a female in the computer sciences.
 I felt they “tried her before they bought her.”